-Thailand English Teacher Job Listings
+Thailand English Teacher Job Search

 Once you arrive in Thailand, you’ll quickly learn that the best way to get to know your way around is to make friends with other teachers.
 This is a great way to find a nice place to live or hang out in your free time.
 It’s also the best way to find up-to-the-minute information on who’s hiring.
 The longer you live in the country, the easier it will be for you to find jobs and private students.

 It takes quite a bit of persistence to find the good language schools in Thailand, but there are plenty to be found.
 Some of them are registered with the government and some are not.
 Some start with good intentions and then fizzle out due to lack of students and good teachers.
 In many cases a good school will have problems due to its location.
 Most of these schools cannot afford to pay high wages due to the fact that students attending these schools cannot afford to pay high fees.
 Conversely, teachers cannot afford to teach at too many part-time jobs due to the difficulty of getting around on low wages.

 If you’ve ever eaten at a Thai restaurant, you’ve probably noticed that everyone looks good.
 Thais take personal appearance very seriously.
 The most important part of your job search could well be the moment you step in the door.
 Unless you’re prepared for rejection, get a haircut, dress conservatively, and be sure your nails are clean.
 Also, carry a few extra passport pictures wherever you go; you’ll be asked to attach one to each of your applications.

 Some schools have branches all over the country.